scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

-The dynamic template explained above is just an example, but you can create your custom dynamic templates according with your preferences, system requirements/availability... using static templates (explained in the previous section above) as a starting points to create the dynamic ones.
+The dynamic template explained above is just an example, but you can create your custom dynamic templates according with your preferences, system requirements/availability... using static templates (explained in the previous section above) as starting points to create dynamic ones.

-A Scipion's template is a *JSON* file, which are composed by a list of all the protocols in the workflow.
+As we have seen, Scipion's templates are *JSON* files, which are composed by a list of all the protocols in the workflow.
-In the figure below, we have highlight with a blue box the *Import movies* protocol part, where it has listed inside all the internal parameters/fields for the *Import movies*, such as its label, the files path where to find the movies, the microscope's spherical aberration, the dose per frame applied... (underlined in yellow)
+In the figure below, we have highlight with a blue box the *Import movies* protocol block, where it has listed inside all its internal parameters, such as the label, the files path where to find the movies, the microscope's spherical aberration, the dose per frame applied... (underlined in yellow)

-In a common *JSON* file, all fields are made of *key:value* pairs where *key* (what is before ':') is always a *string* and the *value* (what is after ':') can be a *string* ("something coated"), *number*, *boolean* (true or false), *list*, *dictionary*, *null*...
+In a common *JSON* file, all item are made of *key:value* pairs where *key* (what is before ':') is always a *string* and the *value* (what is after ':') can be a *string* ("something coated"), *number*, *boolean* (true or false), *list*, *dictionary*, *null*...